dr-ni/dabman-i400/README.md

 This API description was initially forked from https://github.com/tabacha/dabman-api (i450 devices)

-It has been modified and improved for i400 devices
+It has been modified and improved for i400 devices.

+To save your webradio station to favorits [1..5] first search the station and then choose it for playing (Play station with ID).
+Press 5 seconds the IR-Remote button "FAV+".
+Now the favorits menu appears and you have to choose place [1..5] with the IR-Remote UP/Down buttons.
+Finally press the IR-Remote button "ENTER".

+Sometimes the software is not working reliable:
+Before you are getting crazy unplug the power for a complete reset and call the "Init" command...

 # COMMANDS